KevinGuillaume/apifun/README.md

 This project is meant to teach basic API concepts through the use of an API in app.
-It goes over concepts like Promises, Async Await, Synchronous vs Asynchronous, and Will also explain API methods(get,update,etc), adding REST and SOAP protocol information
+It goes over concepts like Promises, Async Await, Synchronous vs Asynchronous, and Will also explain API methods(get,update,etc), adding REST protocol information

 *Feel free to ask for other content on API's!*